Madek/madek-webapp/doc/development/submit_and_review_process.md

 If the summited work is accepted the reviewer must merge the work in a single squashed commit on top to the current working branch.
-The author of the commit must refer to the original author who submitted the work and the committer must refer to the person who reviewed and merged the commit.
+The author of the commit must refer to the original author who submitted the work and the committer must refer to the person(s) who reviewed and merged the commit with one or more `Signed-off-by: Name <email>` Tags as the last lines of the commit message.